s4nchez/hugo_site/content/posts/2021-02-21-perks-for-adult-developers.md

 It's still common for organisations to treat software development as an isolated function that turns requirements from team A into software that team B will run and C will maintain.

 Adult developers want to understand the "why", help defining the "what", and direct the "how".
-That means collaborating with all the people their work has an impact.
+That means collaborating with all the people impacted by their work.

 At a minimum, the information flow needs to be available so they can make well-informed decisions.
 And in return, developers should be able to share constraints and implications of those directions in a way others can understand.